asvae/vue-book/README.md

 * Demos are visual.
 In many cases you can *see* if something goes wrong.
 But unit tests won't show any of your styling mistakes.
 * Demos are developer friendly.
 You can instantly find usage examples or just glance over existing components.
 Which is crucial for teamwork.

-Of course, this doesn't mean you have to dump unit tests.
-Leave them for appropriate tasks.
+Of course, this doesn't mean that you have to dump unit tests.
+Just keep them for appropriate tasks.
 Like logic heavy classes.

 So, back to the library.
 The main intent behind is simplifying demo workflow as much as possible.
 Just toss your demos into folder and enjoy tree generation.